-Founded in 1979, they are a community group who work to promote Mental Health Awareness.
-They are committed to the social inclusion of those with a history of mental health issues.
+Founded in 1979, Kinmos is a community group that works to promote mental health awareness.
+They are committed to ensuring the social inclusion of those with mental health issues.

 What is Kinmos?

-Over the years, demands for the sessions grew as more people needed the services offered by Kinmos.
-Unfortunately, Kinmos has suffered funding cuts which has meant they were no longer able to afford their base where they had been for 37 years, and they now operate out of various Church Halls, Cafes and Pubs.
-Their Aim is to support Kinmos members in the community, enabling them to self-manage their lives throughout their illness and recovery by offering a variety of activities.
-Many of its members can feel cut off from society, which leads to increased depression and anxiety: they offer a hand of friendship, social connection and support.
+Over the years, the demand for the sessions grew, with more people needed the services offered by Kinmos.
+Unfortunately, Kinmos has suffered funding cuts, which has meant they were no longer able to afford the location they have been based at for 37 years, and they now operate out of various church halls, cafes and pubs.

 If successful, what will you use your LoveBrum funding for?

 As part of its weekly drop in sessions, Kinmos workers have asked its members to tell them what they would like to do to help them with their recovery.
-They have expressed an interest in taking part with Physical Activities and exercise, and should Kinmos be successful, they would use the funding to go towards providing these physical sessions!
+They have expressed an interest in taking part with physical activities and exercise and, should Kinmos be successful, the charity would use the funding to provide these physical sessions.

 Cost of project